zoby35/backstage-plugins/plugins/kubernetes-ingestor/README.md

         timeout: 600
       # Allows ingestion to be opt-in or opt-out by either requiring or not a dedicated annotation to ingest a xrd (terasky.backstage.io/add-to-catalog or terasky.backstage.io/exclude-from-catalog)
       ingestAllXRDs: true
+      # Will convert default values from the XRD into placeholders in the UI instead of always adding them to the generated manifest.
+      convertDefaultValuesToPlaceholders: true
 ```

 ## Usage